NexTechArchitect/OnChain-Automation-Protocol/README.md

 ## 📖 Overview

-Smart contracts are inherently passive—they cannot wake themselves up to execute time-sensitive tasks like liquidating undercollateralized loans, compounding DeFi yield, or distributing epoch rewards.
+Smart contracts are inherently passive. they cannot wake themselves up to execute time-sensitive tasks like liquidating undercollateralized loans, compounding DeFi yield, or distributing epoch rewards.

 The **On-Chain Automation Protocol (Keeper Network)** solves this by abstracting execution into a decentralized layer.
 Developers simply register their smart contract as a "Job" and fund a reward pool.
 A permissionless network of financially staked operators (Keepers) continuously monitors these jobs off-chain.
 The moment a job's conditions are met, keepers race to execute the transaction on-chain.
 Honest execution earns a cut of the reward pool, while malicious or faulty execution results in the keeper's staked ETH being instantly slashed.